timmyneutron/RoboticsND-Map-My-World/README.md

 $ roslaunch my_robot mapping.launch
 ```

 As you move the robot around, RTAB-Map will build a map of the room.
-When you terminate the mapping window, the map will be saved as a  database file.
+When you terminate the mapping window, the map will be saved as a  database file in the launch folder.
 To view the map, execute:

 ```
-$ rtabmap-databaseViewer ~/.ros/rtabmap.db
+$ rtabmap-databaseViewer src/my_robot/launch/rtabmap.db
 ```

 Click "yes" when asked about database parameters, and then select "Constraint View" and "Graph View" from the View menu.